Wanderbase Logo

 Is Public Transport Really Cheaper Than Renting a Car in the Alps?

 One of the most cost-effective ways to explore the Alps is through its extensive public transport system.
 Trains and buses connect major towns and ski resorts, making it easy to hop from one picturesque village to another.
-We compared the full numbers in our public transport vs. car rental showdown— the results may surprise you.

 What Free and Low-Cost Activities Can You Do in the Alps?